 I wrote a piece on the Sons of Issachar recently.
 They are referenced in 1 Chronicles 12:32.
 The Sons of Issachar were 200 chiefs of the descendents of Issachar who joined David with a multitude from the other tribes of Israel when David was hiding from Saul who sought to kill David.

 Saul had fallen from being Israel’s first king, which the people demanded, and God gave them, despite the fact that they were rejecting God as their king in the process.
 Saul got caught up in his own power and position.
 Saul was beginning to lose touch with reality, developing jealousy toward David and suspected David was out to get him.
 Thus, he sought to kill David.

 God, in turn, was about to reject Saul as king because he ceased to listen and follow God’s instruction given through the prophet, Samuel.
 God, of course, favored David because he was a man after God’s own heart.

 David, for his part, loved and honored Saul who God had made king.
 David had multiple opportunities to kill Saul, but he refused to do it, leaving Saul’s fate (and his own fate) completely in God’s hands.

 Still, men from every tribe of Israel began to gather where David was hiding, including men from Saul’s own tribe (Benjamin), who were some of the first men to join David.
 The 200 chiefs of the Sons of Issachar, too, joined David, and Scripture says of them, specifically, that they were man “who understood the times and knew what Israel should do”.

 That phrase has been invoked by people who style themselves modern prophets who support the presidency of Donald Trump.
 They claim, of course, that they are men who understand the times.
-They claim to know what the United States should, particularly in regard to Donald Trump.
+They claim to know what the United States should do, particularly in regard to Donald Trump.